 Social Impact Incentives (SIINC)

-The additional revenues enable them to improve profitability and attract investment to scale.
-Thus SIINC can effectively leverage public or philanthropic funds to catalyze private investment in underserved markets with high potential for social impact.
+The additional revenues enable them to improve impact performance and attract investment to scale.
+Thus SIINC can effectively leverage public or philanthropic funds to catalyze private investment in underserved markets with high potential for positive impact.

 … for impact enterprises and inclusive businesses:

 … for investors:

 SIINC improves the risk/return profile of high-impact enterprises by rewarding them for their impact.
 The enterprise will be able to continue or even accelerate its efforts to generate deep impact while offering sufficient returns.

 … for public funders and donors:

-SIINC offers great value since an outcome-funder only provides rewards for impact that is actually generated.
+SIINC offers great value since an outcome-funder only provides time-limited rewards for impact that is actually generated.
 The outcome funder works with the enterprise to decide on the desired outcomes and on the terms for incentivizing these.
 If SIINC is used properly, the enterprise will continue to generate positive impact long after the SIINC agreement is finished.